NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html

-# Approaches for sentiment analysis
+# Approaches for sentiment analysis problem

 ##### Students can choose to approach machine learing or deep learing for this task.
 Encourage students to choose to approach Deep Learning, using modern neural network architecture such as LSTM.